OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/ProgressReports/ParisSud.md

 - Other deliverables:
 	- Review on emerging technologies
-	- Comminuty building: report on impact and activities
+	- Community building: report on impact and activities
 	- Internel progess report

 -   Upcoming events